zpf0117b/zpf0117b.github.io/README.md

 - Nov.
 2018 - Apr.
 2019 \| Exit due to physical health problems
 - Laboratory English website construction
-- Learning the construction of *Object Identification through pressure distribution on a table surface*, a QT project
+- Learning the construction of *Object Identification through pressure distribution on a table surface*, a DSP-PC Interaction QT project

 ***